oasis-sharp/Smash-Twitter-Custom-Patch-Mod/README.md

 Zelda
 - Reworked jab to basically combo into whatever you want [!]
-- Nair buffed (?)
-I hope to possibly lead into dragdowns?
+- Nair now works like an actual multihit, and has dragdowns [=]